Please note: This is a Learning Community

 A Learning Community is a little different than a regular project.
 So, what is different about a Learning Community (LC) and why should you choose it?

-In the Learning Community you will collaborate even closer with your fellow students, Saxion researchers and the professional field.
-The focus is on even more dialogue and interaction between the groups, and working together on the overall challenge!
+In the Learning Community you will collaborate even closer with your fellow semester students, Saxion researchers and the professional field.
+The focus is on even more dialogue and interaction between the project teams and working together on the overall challenge!
 This starts with you not registering for a specific project, but for the Learning Community.
-Week 1 will be used to determine which specific research question you will be working on and with whom.
-We do this by aligning the project with your learning goals and knowledge from your study programme – we will look for the optimal match!
-This way you will have more influence on the project and your role in it.
-The set-up and assessment will remain the same as for all other projects in the Smart Solutions Semester.
+The first weeks will be used to determine your personal ambition, which specific research question you will be working on and with whom.
+Your personal learning goals, ambition and knowledge from your study will be leading during the project.
+The set-up and assessment criteria are the same as for all other projects in the Smart Solutions Semester.

 Learning Community: Smart Energy Transition

-The LC Smart Energy Transition will come together as a big group at the start of the semester.
+The Learning Community Smart Energy Transition will come together as a big group at the start of the semester.
 You and your clients will define the projects together.
 Multiple project teams will then be formed to work on the subjects described below.
+Furthermore you will have crossover meetings and presentations, and you will learn about project management, reporting, communication and other essential skills.
+During this semester you will build up a knowledge base for future research projects.

 The need for a radical energy transition is high.
-The Dutch government wants to reduce greenhouse gas emissions in 2030 to 49 percent, relative to the level in 1990 (Governmental Agreement 2017).
-This requires a transition in the energy system, whereby Dutch society uses less energy and the energy that is still being used is as low as possible in carbon.
+The Dutch government wants to reduce greenhouse gas emissions in 2030 by 49 percent relative to the level in 1990.
+This requires a transition in the energy system, whereby Dutch society uses less energy, and where the energy that is still being used is as low as possible in carbon.

 Energy transition is much more than just a technological issue.
 Even more important than technology, is the acceptance of new sustainable energy technology by society and the opportunities that entrepreneurs see to make new business, which promotes the transition process to a low-carbon society.

-Municipalities, provinces, companies, energy companies and many other organizations are going to develop plans to “remove gas” from residential areas and work locations.
-In preparing these plans, governments and companies in the Eastern Netherlands are confronted with all kinds of questions and bottlenecks with which Smart Solutions Semester students can get started.
+Industrial companies, governments, energy companies and civil organizations are going to develop plans to “remove gas” from residential and industrial areas, business districts and public spaces.
+In preparing these plans, governments and companies in the Eastern Netherlands are confronted with all kinds of questions and bottlenecks with which Smart Solutions students can get started.